opentensor/bittensor/MIGRATION.md

 8. ✅ Remove all type annotations for parameters in docstrings.

-9. Remove all logic related to CRv3 as it will be removed from the chain next week.
+9. ✅ Remove all logic related to CRv3 as it will be removed from the chain next week.
    - [x] CRv3 extrinsics
-   - [ ] CRv3 logic related subtensor's calls
+   - [x] CRv3 logic related subtensor's calls

 10. Revise `bittensor/utils/easy_imports.py` module to remove deprecated backwards compatibility objects.
 Use this module as a functionality for exporting existing objects to the package root to keep __init__.py minimal and simple.